jaroslavtavgen/Personal-Projects/README.md

 Math_square_trainer.html helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases with each correct guess.
 Each incorrect guess ends the game.

-Math_square_trainer.html helps you to train your skills of finding a square of a number.
+Math Square Trainer with a Time Limit.html helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases with each correct guess.
 You have 5 seconds to correctly guess the answer.
-Incorrect guess will formally not end the game but actually make it unwinnable.
+Incorrect guesses are ignored.

 Math_square_trainer.html helps you to train your skills of finding a square of a number.
 The numbers are generated randomly, the difficulty level increases with each correct guess.
 Each incorrect guess ends the game.
 The number are in hex.